lwindolf/lzone-cheat-sheets/cheat-sheets/React PropTypes.md

 ## Importing PropTypes module

-Sicne v15.5 React.PropTypes has moved into a different package named ["prop-types"](https://www.npmjs.com/package/prop-types).
+Since v15.5, React.PropTypes has moved into a different package named ["prop-types"](https://www.npmjs.com/package/prop-types).
 Import it with

      import PropTypes from 'prop-types';